Isaac-Tait/Gatsby-Decap-CMS/content/blog/barn-fire-update/index.md

 <p className="mb-2"><span className="font-semibold">When:&nbsp;</span>July 7, 2023</p>
 </div>
 <hr />
-<p className="my-4">It’s been 7 days since our hay barn burnt down, and we have received such an outpouring of love and support.
+<p className="my-4">It has been 7 days since our hay barn burnt down, and we have received such an outpouring of love and support.
 We have received so many generous gifts that we almost replaced all the small items we lost in the fire.
-Despite losing our barn, we are still running our camps, and it’s going great.
-We aren’t letting this catastrophe slow us down.
+Despite losing our barn, we are still running our camps, and it is going great.
+We are not letting this catastrophe slow us down.
 Our campers are having a blast.</p>
 <p className="my-4">Toby, our beloved vaulting horse, was taken to OSU veterinary hospital, his prognosis is hopeful, and we may be able to pick him up next week.</p>
 <p className="my-4">Our biggest need right now is hay.
 With 35 horses (and a donkey), we go through a lot of hay and have a long winter ahead of us.
 It has been amazing to hear the stories of the impact we have made on the community over the last 45 years and their desire to give back to us.
 From the bottom of our hearts, we want to Thank you.
 See below for ways to help.</p>
 <hr />